 Example 404 page:

-Design as per category, product and other page:
+Design as per category, product, and other page:

-Add the following code at language editor:
+Add the following code to the language editor:

 <div class="error-container">